Welcome to today's edition of the Rush 24-7 podcast.

 You remember this?

-And Wayne Lapierre said, I think, he said this to open the program.
+And Wayne Lapierre said, I think he said this to open the program.

-And I said, that is dead on, right on the money.
+And I said, that is dead on right on the money.

 It was actions taken by the U.S. government.

-Waco invasion, to a lesser extent, the Ruby Ridge.
+To a lesser extent, the Ruby Ridge.

-So they're out now trying to make all of this our fault.
+So they're out now trying to make all of this our fault and talking about an event that hasn't happened.

-So anybody, anybody who attended attended a civil rights march needs to tell us again why protesting discrimination, that's fine.
+So anybody who attended a civil rights march needs to tell us again why protesting discrimination, that's fine, but we can't protest bankrupting the country.

-And we're not throwing bricks through buildings and windows.
+And by the way, we're not blowing up buildings and we're not throwing bricks through buildings and windows.

-We are attending peacefully, and a whole bunch of Lib reporters are reporting that they actually enjoyed the festive atmosphere at one of these things in Washington.
+We are attending peacefully, and a whole bunch of lib reporters are reporting that they actually enjoyed the festive atmosphere at one of these things in Washington.

 But who are Obama and Clinton?